What is Nosocomial Infection?

-- If you are ill or was recently ill before being admitted to the hospital, be sure to mention this to the doctor.
+- If you are ill or were recently ill before being admitted to the hospital, be sure to mention this to the doctor.
 Even a slight cold could increase your risk of obtaining an infection in your chest and lungs.

 - If a have diabetes, then you should ensure you eat an adjusted diet for a few days before you are admitted to the hospital.
 This will help keep your blood sugar levels balanced and reduce your risk of obtaining an infection.
-Verywell reports that patients with diabetes are more prone to develop infections as high levels of blood sugar causes the patient’s immune system to become weaker.
+Verywell reports that patients with diabetes are more prone to develop infections as high levels of blood sugar cause the patient’s immune system to become weaker.

 Better Health also recommends asking visitors who are unwell to delay their visits until they are better.
 While hospitalized, your immune system may be weaker than normal, thus you are at higher risk of obtaining an infection when people around you are infected.
-They also recommend washing your hands with a disinfectant hand wash after using the toilet in the hospital and to let a nurse know if there are anything bothering you – such as dressings that are unclean and areas around needles that appears to be unclean.
+They also recommend washing your hands with a disinfectant hand wash after using the toilet in the hospital and to let a nurse know if there is anything bothering you – such as dressings that are unclean and areas around needles that appear to be unclean.

 Common Infections In Emergency Rooms And Urgent Care Units